JuliaRobotics/TORA.jl/docs/src/new_robot.md

 As an example, I will demonstrate how to add the [Kinova Gen3 lite](https://www.kinovarobotics.com/en/products/gen3-lite-robot) robot.

 !!! tip
-    If you are adding a widely available robot, consider creating a [fork](https://guides.github.com/activities/forking/) of Tora.jl and following this guide such that you can submit a [Pull Request](https://guides.github.com/activities/forking/#making-a-pull-request) once you are done.
+    If you are adding a widely available robot, consider creating a [fork](https://guides.github.com/activities/forking/) of TORA.jl and following this guide such that you can submit a [Pull Request](https://guides.github.com/activities/forking/#making-a-pull-request) once you are done.

 ## Add the Robot Submodule